dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`width`: The pixel value that stands for the width of the image.
+`width` The pixel value that stands for the width of the image.

 &nbsp;